medusajs/medusa/docs/content/deployments/server/deploying-on-digital-ocean.md

 ![List of resources showing a docker resource and web service resource](https://res.cloudinary.com/dza7lstvk/image/upload/v1668002067/Medusa%20Docs/Digital%20Ocean/6TlpWB9_wfppc7.png)

-If you have a Dockerfile available in the server’s codebase (which is available by default), you’ll have two resources showing.
+If you have a Dockerfile available in the backend’s codebase (which is available by default), you’ll have two resources showing.
 You can remove it by clicking on the trash icon at the right of the resource.

 By default, DigitalOcean hosts the web service in a sub-path of the domain name of the created App.
 To change it to the root of the domain, click on the edit icon at the right of the Web Service resource.